Statistical inference for generative adversarial networks and other minimax problems: Conclusion

 \section{Conclusion}

-In this paper, we have considered statistical inference for GANs in the empirically relevant case of multiple solutions.
+In this paper, we have considered statistical inference for GANs and other minimax problems in the empirically relevant case of multiple solutions.
 We first considered the consistency of (approximate) solutions to the sample GAN problem, and showed that the set of these solutions is a Hausdorff consistent estimator of the corresponding set of solutions to the population GAN problem, $\Theta_{0}$.
 We then presented a subsampling-based iterative procedure for forming confidence sets for $\Theta_{0}$, and showed that these confidence sets are conservatively asymptotically consistent.
 The consistency result was shown to hold without any restrictions on the number of solutions to the GAN problem, whereas our results for confidence sets were given for the common case of multiple but finite number of solutions.
 These results extend on the results of \citet{biau2020some} who considered the case of a single unique solution.
+For other general minimax problems, our results complement previous works by providing confidence sets for the solutions of the minimax problem; our assumptions allow for the non-convex and non-concave setting and the presence of multiple solutions.

-Our study aims for a better understanding of the statistical properties of GANs and can be seen as complementary to the existing vast literatures on computational GAN training algorithms and practical GAN applications.
-In this paper we have considered only the original \citet{goodfellow2014generative} formulation of the GAN problem.
-Extensions to the numerous other existing GAN variants, such as the popular Wasserstein GAN of \citet{arjovsky2017wasserstein}, would be of interest and would bring the statistical theory closer to the machine learning practice.
-Related minimax problems in non-GAN settings in machine learning and elsewhere could also be considered.
-Finally, the focus in this paper has been purely theoretical and exploring the use of our results in practical GAN applications would be interesting.
+The present paper considered only the original \citet{goodfellow2014generative} formulation of the GAN minimax problem and the standard formulation of the general minimax problem in Section 6.
+Extensions to other existing GAN variants (such as the popular Wasserstein GAN of \citealp{arjovsky2017wasserstein}) and to other minimax problems in machine learning and elsewhere would be useful.
+Furthermore, the focus in this paper has been theoretical and exploring the use of our results in practical applications would be interesting.

 \begin{appendix}